foysolc/aws-ec2-web-server-project-linux/README.md

 ## 📘 Project Overview

 This project demonstrates the deployment of a basic, secure **Nginx web server** on an **Amazon Web Services (AWS) EC2** instance.
-It showcases fundamental Linux system administration, server hardening, and basic monitoring techniques, directly applying concepts learned from the **LPI Linux Essentials** certification.
+It highlights fundamental Linux system administration, server hardening, and basic monitoring techniques, directly applying concepts learned from the **LPI Linux Essentials** certification.

-The EC2 instance was manually provisioned through the **AWS Management Console**, with a focus on configuring and managing the Linux operating system and its services.
+The EC2 instance was manually provisioned through the **AWS Management Console**, with an emphasis on configuring and managing the Linux operating system and its associated services.

 ---